AnnEmily/sutom/README.md

-# sutom
+# Sutom
-Tool to help solve word games
+A tool to help solving word games